raielin/explore_modals/README.md

 ####Pros
 * Don't have to worry about where you put overlay `div` in markup (except in the case where there is a transformed ancestor element).
 * This technique is supported in all major browsers.
+* Overlay to stays in position, covering the whole viewport area, no matter how far down main content extends, or how far down user scrolls.

 ####Cons
 * This technique requires an empty `div` in your markup, which is non-semantic.

+##Using Pseudo-element
+Use pseudo-elements to avoid adding empty elements into markup.

+Styles and considerations are same as previous techniques, but instead of sytling and positioning an empty element with a class `.overlay`, style the `:before` or `:after` pseudo-element on the `body`.

+The pseudo-element itself can be either fixed or absolutely, but the positioning of the body will have to be relative in the case of an absolutely positioned pseudo-element.

+###Pros & Cons

+####Pros
+* No empty element in markup.
+* Creates an overlay that covers the whole viewport area, no matter how far down main content extends, or how far down user scrolls.

+####Cons
+* Pseudo-elements can present more compatability issues with older browsers.

 ##References
 * https://blog.udemy.com/css-overlay/